Endurance races

 Rolex, a long-term partner

-For a century, endurance racing has been one of the ultimate automotive challenges.
+Endurance racing has long been one of the ultimate automotive challenges.
 Year after year, it has reflected the technical advances of the time.
 Rolex partners the FIA World Endurance Championship (WEC) and the three races that have shaped the legend of the discipline and its drivers: the Rolex 24 At DAYTONA, the 24 Hours of Le Mans and the 12 Hours of Sebring.
 Rolex also supports Tom Kristensen, an iconic figure in the 24 Hours of Le Mans, a competition he won a record nine times.

 24 Hours of Le Mans

-Inaugurated in 1923, the 24 Hours of Le Mans in France is the oldest endurance competition in the world.
+Inaugurated in 1923, the 24 Hours of Le Mans in France is motor sport’s oldest endurance competition.
 It is also one of the most prestigious.
-The objective is to cover the greatest distance in the allotted time of 86,400 seconds.
+The objective is to cover the greatest distance in the allotted time.

 Le Mans